Tunnelling and Underground Space

 The International Tunnelling Society ITACET Foundation offer scholarships to young engineers from emerging economies for ITA-endorsed Masters courses including at Warwick, see: https://www.itacet.org/scholarships

 The School of Engineering offer scholarships throughout the year, check the page regularly for the latest funding opportunities.

 UK Government Postgraduate Loans

-The MSc Tunnelling and Underground Space (both full- and part-time) is a qualifying course if you wish to apply for a Postgraduate Loan.
-See Postgraduate Loans for Masters Courses for more details.
+The MSc Tunnelling and Underground Space (full time only) is a qualifying course if you wish to apply for a Postgraduate Loan.
 The loans are available to UK and EU students and some others, subject to nationality and residency status – see Master's Loan for the full eligibility criteria.

 - Contact the Course Coordinator Dr Alan Bloodworth and the School of Engineering Team.

 - Application Enquiries contact the central Postgraduate Admissions Team.

 - Find out more about Postgraduate Engineering at Warwick.